 If I have COVID-19 when my babies are born, what should I expect to happen?

 You will be informed where to go as there will be a dedicated isolation room, you will be cared for a midwife in full PPE and they will speaking on a walkie talkie to their colleagues, these are all precautions to ensure that the virus is not spread.
 Anyone who enters the room will be in full PPE.
-Guidance on birth partners being present will vary so please check with your local maternity unit.
+Pregnant women are now able to have a partner with them at all appointments, including scans, and at every stage of labour in a major victory for campaigners, including Twins Trust.
+Click here to read more.

 Will I be able to see my babies after birth?